admarschoonen/dESPatch/README.md

 # dESPatch
-Library to update ESP32 over HTTP
+Library to perform firmware updates for ESP32 modules via a webserver

 ### Usage
+## Includes
-- Include in your sketch
+In the top of your sketch add
 ```cpp
 #include <dESPatch.h>
 DESPatch dESPatch;
 ```

+## Setup
-- Initialize library, in your setup function add
+In your setup function add
 ```cpp
 dESPatch.configure("example.com", 80, "esp32_fw.json", true, 10);
 ```
 Replace `example.com` with the hostname where you have stored the firmware and change `80` in case the server runs ons a different port.
 Replace `esp32_fw.json` with the JSON file that contains the description of the firmware.

+## Main loop
-- In your main loop, repeatedly call
+In your main loop, repeatedly call
 ```cpp
 dESPatch.checkForUpdate(true);
 ```